 The assessment of existing pavement condition in Southeastern Wisconsin is typically accomplished through one of two pavement evaluation techniques.
 The Pavement Surface Evaluation and Rating (PASER) technique is used for county and municipal roads.
 The PASER system is a rating system that employs visual inspection techniques to assess pavement condition.
 Pavement ratings range from 1 (a failed roadway that needs total reconstruction) to 10 (a pavement in excellent condition and typically reflects new construction).
 In general, the rating system is such that those pavements rated 8 through 10 require little to no maintenance; a rating of 7 indicates a pavement that requires routine maintenance such as crack filling; ratings of 5 or 6 indicate a pavement where preservative treatments such as sealcoating or overlays are considered; ratings of 3 or 4 indicate a pavement where structural improvement such as recycling or overlay is required; and ratings of 1 or 2 indicate a pavement that is severely deteriorated and requires reconstruction.
 In Southeastern Wisconsin, the PASER system is used by County and local governments to evaluate the condition of the roads under their jurisdiction every two years as required under State Statute.
 Map 4.24 documents the pavement condition of the county and local arterial streets and highways in the Region under the PASER system for the year 2013.
-Pavement condition of the county and local arterial street system in the Region remained about the same between 2005 and 2013, as shown in Table 4.20.
+Pavement condition of the county and local arterial street system in the Region improved between 2005 and 2013, as shown in Table 4.20.

 WisDOT uses the International Roughness Index (IRI) to assess pavement condition and the quality of riding comfort of state highways, including Interstate Highways, United States Highways, and State Highways.
 WisDOT uses special equipment that physically measures the profile of a roadway along the traveled way.
 The IRI is measured on a scale of 0 to 12, with pavements with a 0 to 2.5 rating having no ride problems, a 2.5 to 2.75 rating having minor ride problems, a 2.75 to 3.0 having moderate ride problems, and greater than 3.0 having severe ride problems.
 Map 4.25 documents the IRI rating of the arterial streets and highways in the Region under State jurisdiction for the year 2013.
-Pavement condition of state highways in the Region remained about the same between 2006 and 2013, as shown in Table 4.21.
+Pavement condition of state highways in the Region slightly improved between 2006 and 2013, as shown in Table 4.21.

 WisDOT also maintains an assessment of the sufficiency of the bridge structures in the Region.
 Bridge sufficiency ratings are calculated using four separate factors to obtain a numeric value which, when combined, provide the overall sufficiency rating.
 The four factors are (1) structural adequacy and safety; (2) serviceability and functional obsolescence (including consideration of number of lanes, average daily traffic, approach roadway width, and bridge roadway width); (3) essentiality for public use; and (4) special reductions.
 Bridge structure sufficiency ratings range from 0 to 100, with 0 being a failing structure and 100 being a structure in perfect condition.
 Generally, the structure sufficiency ratings relate to need, and prioritization of funding, for rehabilitation and replacement.
 WisDOT considers a bridge structure with a sufficiency rating between 80 and 100 as not in need of rehabilitation.
-A bridge structure is considered in need of rehabilitation if its sufficiency rating is between 50 and 79, and replacement if its sufficiency
+A bridge structure is considered in need of rehabilitation if its sufficiency rating is between 50 and 79, and replacement if its sufficiency rating is less than 50.
+Table 4.22 displays the number of bridge structures in Southeastern Wisconsin within each of the above mentioned ranges of sufficiency rating for the years 2006 and 2013.
+Map 4.26 displays the 2013 sufficiency ratings for bridge structures in Southeastern Wisconsin.
+Some improvement in bridge sufficiency is apparent over the last few years.